phidea

 Do I really need malpractice if I'm employed by an agency?

 Probably yes.
 Most agency-employed therapists have agency-provided coverage, but the agency policy may not cover license-defense costs (these are personal exposures separate from civil malpractice).
 It's typically advisable to carry an individual policy alongside agency coverage, especially for license-defense protection.
-Cost is low ($300-$700 annually); the protection is meaningful.
+The cost is low; the protection is meaningful.

 What about doing tele-therapy across state lines?

 Verify your malpractice policy explicitly covers all states where any client is located.
-Many states require you to be licensed in the client's state to provide tele-therapy across state lines (some states have temporary-practice exceptions, PSYPACT for psychologists, Counseling Compact for LPCs).
+Many states require you to be licensed in the client's state to provide tele-therapy across state lines (some states have temporary-practice exceptions, PSYPACT for psychologists, the Counseling Compact for LPCs, the Social Work Licensure Compact for LCSWs).
 Your malpractice policy should match your licensure footprint.
 Multi-state tele-therapy without proper licensure is a malpractice exposure separate from the policy issue.

 What if I switch carriers — does coverage carry over?